bonomi-research/bonomi-research.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am an Assistant Professor in the Department of Biomedical Informatics at Vandebilt University Medical Center (VUMC).
+<div style="text-align: justify"> I am an Assistant Professor in the Department of Biomedical Informatics at Vandebilt University Medical Center (VUMC).
 Prior to joining VUMC, I completed my postdoctoral training in biomedical informatics at UCSD Health Department of Biomedical Informatics.
-I obtained a Ph.D. in Computer Science from Emory University.
+I obtained a Ph.D. in Computer Science from Emory University.  </div>

 ## Research Interests